nicholaswmin/conventions/README.md

 ### Example C: [Conventional Commits `convention`][ccomits]

+adds:

-- Adds a [CONTRIBUTING.md][guides] section to explain this convention
+- a [CONTRIBUTING.md][guides] section to explain this convention
-- Adds a [ruleset][rulesets] to restrict commit messages to follow the prescribed format
+- a [ruleset][rulesets] to restrict commit messages to follow the prescribed format

 ```